Skip to content

 Fifth Amendment privilege

 The State of Minnesota requests information on its accident report form that can be self-incriminating.
 This presents a “Catch 22” situation.
-So, damned if you do, damned if you don’t.
+Damned if you do, damned if you don’t?

-Solution?
-Your experienced criminal defense lawyer.
-So, we can help you fill out the form to both show compliance yet not self-incriminate in a meaningful way.
+Solution: Your experienced criminal defense lawyer can help you fill out the form to both show compliance yet not self-incriminate in a meaningful way.

 The Fifth Amendment also is important during police questioning.
 Moreover, you can refuse to answer any questions.
 And you can cite your Fifth Amendment privilege as well as your right to have a lawyer present.
 Then, do remain silent.